Connecting data

 Modern web applications are typically divided into two parts:

-- 1Frontend (Nordcraft): The user interface running in the browser
+- 1Front end (Nordcraft): The user interface running in the browser

-- 2Backend: Server-side systems handling data storage and business logic
+- 2Back end: Server-side systems handling data storage and business logic

 This separation allows each part to focus on specific responsibilities, creating more maintainable and scalable applications.

-Why Nordcraft focuses on frontend
+Why Nordcraft focuses on the front end

-This frontend-focused approach offers several advantages for developers and teams:
+This front-end-focused approach offers several advantages for developers and teams:

-- Specialized tooling: Optimized tooling for visual development without backend compromises
+- Specialized tooling: Optimized tooling for visual development without back-end compromises

 - Simplified development: Clearer separation of concerns leads to more manageable projects

-- Backend flexibility: Connect to any backend system that meets your requirements
+- Back-end flexibility: Connect to any back-end system that meets your requirements

-- Technical independence: Teams can choose backend technologies based on their expertise or requirements
+- Technical independence: Teams can choose back-end technologies based on their expertise or requirements

 API layer

-The API layer acts as the communication bridge between your Nordcraft frontend and any backend system:
+The API layer acts as the communication bridge between your Nordcraft front end and any back-end system:

-- Request/Response Protocol: How your application communicates with backends (usually HTTPS)
+- Request/Response Protocol: How your application communicates with back ends (usually HTTPS)

 - Data Formatting: How information is structured throughout the request and response

-- Endpoints: Specific URLs that provide access to backend functionality
+- Endpoints: Specific URLs that provide access to back-end functionality

 - Authentication: Security mechanisms to protect data and verify users

-- Error Handling: How problems are communicated back to the frontend
+- Error Handling: How problems are communicated back to the front end

 Through Nordcraft's API capabilities, your application can perform tasks like retrieving data, saving state, authenticating users and connecting to services.